Thor & Loki: Blood Brothers

-Thor & Loki: Blood Brothers is a four episode motion comic from Marvel Knights Animation released in April 2011.
+Thor & Loki: Blood Brothers is a four-episode motion comic from Marvel Knights Animation released in April 2011.
 It is based on the 2004 miniseries Loki by Robert Rodi and Esad Ribic.

-A DVD containing all four episodes was released on September 13, 2011, from Shout!
-Factory.
+A DVD containing all four episodes from Shout!
+Factory was released on September 13, 2011.

 Plot

 Loki has become the ruler of Asgard.
 However, he does not have dominion over Hela, the goddess of death.
 Loki is demanding fealty from everyone in Asgard.
 Hela asks Loki for the soul of Thor for her "legions in Nifelheim".
-Goddess Sif is imprisoned at the ending of the first segment.
+Sif is imprisoned at the ending of the first segment.

-Karnilla, the queen god of Nornheim meets Loki in the second segment.
+Karnilla, the queen of Nornheim, meets Loki in the second segment.
 She pleads for the release of Balder from imprisonment.
-In the third segment, Loki orders the destruction of the Rainbow Bridge.
+In the third segment, Loki orders the destruction of the Bifröst.
 In a flashback, Odin defeats Laufey in battle.

 In the final segment, Loki refuses to execute Thor and spurns Hela.

 Voice cast

-According to producer Ruwan Jayatilleke, the voice cast was drawn from the Broadway theater, but under pseudonyms.
+According to producer Ruwan Jayatilleke, the voice cast was drawn from Broadway theatre, but under pseudonyms.
 Nevertheless, the credited cast is: